People just can't seem to get enough of them souls

 - Killed Too — The soul is stolen or eaten, and the person is killed in the process.
 If resurrection is possible, they nearly always Come Back Wrong thanks to this, since the soul is most definitely not where it belongs.
 Often, this is exactly what the villain wants — "Steal peoples' souls and kill them, then resurrect them as an immortal army."
 If resurrection is impossible, then the person is probably Deader than Dead.
 In a Nobody Can Die setting, this may be reduced to "loses consciousness, and is slowly dying unless the soul can be recovered."
 Recovery here is possible, but with a definite sense of urgency.

-- Drained After Death — The soul is stolen or eaten, but the person was already dead.
+- Drained After Death — The soul is stolen or eaten after the victim is killed by other means.
 Though it tends to play out similarly to Killed Too from here, this is commonly used by Amalgams Of Souls to increase their power.

 The Trope Namer